Instructor: Dr. Rick NoltheniusOffice:

 Compared to my Astro 3 course "Solar System Astronomy", here we will spend no time on gravity, telescopes, or the history of astronomy or solar system formation.
 We will, however,still talk about how light interacts with matter, which is very important for understanding climate.
 More than half the course will be on Earth atmosphere and ocean climate-related science, and Earth climate history and especially on current and future climate change, including the political, economic, and engineering challenges.

-Important!: Also compared to my other classes, I will be much more explicit in telling you during lecture what exactly you need to remember for the exams.
+Also compared to my other classes, as I described above, I will be much more explicit in telling you during lecture what exactly you need to remember for the exams.
 Generally, I am not a fan of such teaching (in my day, you got a big thick textbook and you were responsible to know everything in it - all was fair game for exams and homeworks.
 You're now free to groan "OK, Boomer").
-But, what we are going to learn is so important, so vital for your understanding, that I'll be giving you a LOT of knowledge - too much to expect you to digest all of it for an exam.
+But, what we are going to learn is so important, so vital for your understanding and future life, that I'll be giving you too much knowledge to expect you to digest all of it for an exam.
 I'd rather have you be here and learn, rather than risk losing you because you're intimidated about your grade.
 If you are present in the lectures, so you can take notes especially when I tell you "I will ask you THIS question..." - that's the most important point relevant for getting a good grade!
 Of course, study the powerpoints, take cues from the red slides.
 You'll do fine.
 The large majority of students earn grades of "A" or "B" with this policy.

 Grading